CLSA/data_repository_organizer/README.md

 path: /supplementary/clsa/<PHASE>/dxa/<UID>/dxa_hip-<SIDE>_<N>.jpeg (???)
 notes: either left or right as indicated by Measure.OUTPUT_HIP_SIDE
 notes: this data isn't valid until a paired analysis is done and DICOM image exported from Apex
+notes: participant images can be created with the create_dxa_for_participant.php script

 dxa forearm
 -----------